Medical education program and objectives

 Graduates are able to demonstrate knowledge of established and evolving biomedical, clinical and social/behavioral sciences and apply knowledge to clinical care.

-4. Demonstrate knowledge of health systems science, biomedical engineering and augmented intelligence
+2. Demonstrate knowledge of health systems science, nutrition, health humanities, biomedical engineering and augmented intelligence

 General Competency